 Microsoft Azure has expanded their Azure Blob Storage to the several tiers, so users can store several types of data there - data, which needed to be accessed frequently (Azure Blob Hot Storage), data with less frequent access needs (Azure Blob Cool Storage) and data, that you need to preserve for archiving needs (Azure Blob Archive Storage).
 Each tier is consequently cheaper to store files in, and consequently more expensive to recover.

 Azure has no features for working offline, and it does not require client installation.
 By default, its users perform all operations with their storage via the standard online dashboard.
-However, you can use third-party desktop solutions such as CloudBerry with full support of Azure Storage to manage your data there.
+However, you can use third-party desktop solutions such as CloudBerry with the full support of Azure Storage to manage your data there.

 Which One Is Better and When?